chocolatevanille/AI-Recipes/README.md

 # Recipes

-This program generates modifications to recipes based on user allergies and preferences using knowledge, representation, and reasoning (KRR) AI.
+This program generates modifications to recipes based on user allergies and preferences using knowledge representation and reasoning (KRR) AI.

 Run `pip install -r requirements.txt` before running the program